 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures

-In the minds of most people, Chinese monsters are usually associated with various strange and supernatural creatures in novels and stories.
-For example, the monster featured in the first episode of “Yao-Chinese Folktales” titled “Nobody” is from the famous “Journey to the West”.
+In the minds of most people, Chinese monsters are usually associated with various strange and creatures in novels and stories.
+For example, the featured in the first episode of “Yao-Chinese Folktales” titled “Nobody” is from the famous novel “Journey to the West”.

-The inspiration for the second episode's story titled “Goose Mountain” comes from a Southern Dynasty supernatural novel called “Yang Xian Shu Sheng”.
-The animation depicts scenes of monsters devouring each other, creating a creepy atmosphere that vividly portrays an imaginative interpretation of “Chinese monsters” and “Chinese aesthetics”.
+The inspiration for the second episode's story titled “Goose Mountain” from a Southern Dynasty supernatural novel called “Yang Xian Shu Sheng”.
+The animation depicts scenes of monsters devouring each other, creating a creepy atmosphere that vividly portrays an imaginative interpretation of “Chinese monsters” and “Chinese ”.

 Redrawn Illustrations of Shanhaijing: The Artistic Inspiration Behind the Ancient Divine Creatures-1